DS4SD/docling/README.md

 You can limit the CPU threads used by Docling by setting the environment variable `OMP_NUM_THREADS` accordingly.
 The default setting is using 4 CPU threads.

+## Technical report

+For more details on Docling's inner workings, check out the [Docling Technical Report](https://arxiv.org/abs/2408.09869).

 ## Contributing

 Please read [Contributing to Docling](https://github.com/DS4SD/docling/blob/main/CONTRIBUTING.md) for details.